Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

-\paragraph{SituationPuzzles (SP).} The agent is expected to unravel a paradoxical puzzle by posing yes/no questions to a judge model.
+\textbf{SituationPuzzles (SP).} The agent resolves a paradoxical puzzle by posing yes/no questions to a judge model.
 Here $\mathcal{H}_t$ denotes the set of plausible explanations consistent with the dialogue history.
-Since $\mathcal{H}_t$ can be complex or even unbounded, we approximate the stalling of informativeness $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1})<\Delta_{\min}$ by the judge’s feedback: each step is uninformative if the feedback of the judge is ``unknown''. \emph{Early truncation:} if this occurs for $k=5$ consecutive steps, we truncate the trajectory, signaling entrapment in an unproductive line of questioning.
+Since $\mathcal{H}_t$ can be complex or unbounded, we approximate stalled refinement {using judge feedback: a step is considered uninformative if the judge responds with “unknown,” which serves as a proxy for $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1}) < \Delta_{\min}$.} \emph{Early truncation:} if this occurs for $k=5$ consecutive steps, we truncate the trajectory, signaling entrapment in an unproductive line of questioning.
+We employ an LLM-based judge proxy in the main experiments and additionally evaluate a judge-free proxy in Sec.~\ref{sec:ablation}.

-\paragraph{CircuitDecoding (CD).} The agent identifies hidden Boolean circuits from a large candidate pool.
-At each step, the agent queries a circuit with a binary input and eliminates inconsistent candidates through feedbacks.
-The hypothesis space $\mathcal{H}_t$ is the surviving candidate set consistent with all observations, and progress is defined as the reduced space size $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1}) := |\mathcal{H}_\tau|-|\mathcal{H}_{\tau+1}|$, analogous to GN. \emph{Early truncation:} we monitor $|\mathcal{H}_t|$ and truncate if it fails to decrease ($d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1})\leq0$) for $k=3$ turns, indicating that queries no longer reduce uncertainty.
+\textbf{CircuitDecoding (CD).} The agent identifies hidden boolean circuits from a large candidate pool.
+At each step, the agent queries a candidate circuit with a binary input and eliminates inconsistent candidates based on the feedback.
+The hypothesis space $\mathcal{H}_t$ consists of all surviving candidates consistent with the interaction history, and we define the refinement metric analogously to GN: $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1}) := |\mathcal{H}_\tau|-|\mathcal{H}_{\tau+1}|$. \emph{Early truncation:} we monitor $|\mathcal{H}_t|$ and truncate if it fails to contract, \textit{i.e.}, $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1})\leq0$, for $k=3$ turns, indicating that queries no longer reduce uncertainty.